Professional practice

 - A commercial arbitration under the JAMS International Arbitration Rules for a claimant in a claim arising out of breaches of a securities loan agreement and involving allegations of force majeure, penalty clauses and relief from forfeiture.
 Led by Jeremy Brier KC.

-- Assisted two Members of Chambers on an application for an interim injunction under s.44 of the Arbitration Act 1996 to prevent a lender from wrongfully taking collateral under a securities loan agreement.
+- Assisted with an application for an interim injunction under s.44 of the Arbitration Act 1996 to prevent a lender from wrongfully taking collateral under a securities loan agreement.

-- Assisted a Member of Chambers in resisting a s.103 challenge to an order enforcing an investment treaty arbitral award which raised issues of estoppel and waiver.
+- Assisted with resisting a s.103 challenge to an order enforcing an investment treaty arbitral award which raised issues of estoppel and waiver.

-- Assisted two Members of Chambers in resisting a s.103 challenge relating to whether there was a written arbitration agreement between the parties.
+- Assisted with resisting a s.103 challenge relating to whether there was a written arbitration agreement between the parties.
 The case raised complex issues including issues as to the applicable law and public policy grounds for refusing to enforce an arbitral award.

 - Banking & financial services